1764 Cogshall: Orbit and classification

-Cogshall is a Themistian asteroid that belongs to the Themis family (602), a very large family of carbonaceous asteroids, named after 24 Themis.
-It orbits the Sun in the outer main-belt at a distance of 2.7–3.5 AU once every 5 years and 5 months (1,987 days).
-Its orbit has an eccentricity of 0.12 and an inclination of 2° with respect to the ecliptic.
+Cogshall is a Themistian asteroid that belongs to the Themis family (602), a very large family of carbonaceous asteroids named after 24 Themis.
+It orbits the Sun in the outer main belt at a distance of 2.7–3.5 AU once every 5 years and 5 months (1,987 days).
+Its orbit has an eccentricity of 0.12 and an inclination of 2° concerning to the ecliptic.